xtivia/speedray-cli/README.md

 Enum      | `ng g enum my-new-enum`
 Module    | `ng g module my-module`

-### Updating Angular CLI
+### Updating Speedray CLI

-To update Angular CLI to a new version, you must update both the global package and your project's local package.
+To update Speedray CLI to a new version, you must update both the global package and your project's local package.

 Global package:
 ```bash